UCSF CME: Medical Care of Vulnerable and Underserved Populations

 The Division of General Internal Medicine at ZSFG offers an annual CME course through the UCSF Office of Continuing Medical Education.

-After years of documenting disparities in health and health care based on race, ethnicity, gender, education, and socioeconomic status, many in the healthcare community have shifted our focus to pursuing health equity or striving for the highest possible standard of health for all people, while giving special attention to the needs of those at risk of poor health due to social conditions.
 With publicly insured and uninsured patients making up about half of all outpatient visits in the US, and millions of previously uninsured patients increasing their access to health care through Medicaid expansions, becoming an expert in caring for the complicated medical and social needs of vulnerable and underserved patients is crucial to every healthcare provider.

 Upcoming course dates: February 20-22, 2020.